yannip1234/unifi-controller-freebsd-freenas/README.md

-unifi-pfsense
+unifi-controller-freebsd-freenas
 =============

-A pfSense package that provides the UniFi Controller software.
+A shell script package that provides the UniFi Controller software.

 Purpose
 -------

-The objective of this project is to develop and maintain a package that provides [Ubiquiti's](http://www.ubnt.com/) UniFi Controller software for the FreeBSD-based [pfSense](http://www.pfsense.org/) firewall project.
+The objective of this project is to develop and maintain a package that provides [Ubiquiti's](http://www.ubnt.com/) UniFi Controller software for the FreeBSD-based jail.
+Current stable version 5.5.9

 Status
 ------